Nehemiah 3:1 (ANIV)

 TIME OF DAY:

-The text doesn’t specify a time of day, so I’ve set it at about mid afternoon.
+The text doesn’t specify a time of day, so I’ve set it at about mid morning.

-Sunlight, coming from above and left (west) in the scene.
+Sunlight, coming from high above (East) illuminates the scene.

 Eliashib the high priest is the man in yellow robes in the left foreground.

 Various other Hebrew men and women, working on restoring the wall and Sheep gate.

 The Sheep Gate is the first one usually mentioned in a round up of the various gates of Jerusalem.